 COMPLIANCE RISK MANAGEMENT

-Luxottica’s global dimension requires the constant alignment of the Company’s processes, procedures, conduct and activities with the reference regulatory frameworks and the Group Code of Ethics.
+Luxottica’s global dimension requires the constant alignment of the Company’s processes, procedures, conduct and activities with the regulatory frameworks and the Group Code of Ethics.
 Below are the main compliance programs that Luxottica has been working on for some time.

 In terms of anti-corruption, the Compliance department oversees the definition of rules to prevent, identify and manage risks connected with corruption in the Group’s businesses, in accordance with the law as well as applicable local and international regulations.

-This commitment is also outlined in the Code of Ethics which affirms that “Luxottica openly opposes any corruptive practice designed to obtain undue advantages, with regard both to relations with public authorities and public entities in general, and to relations with private parties”.
-This declaration is further strengthened by the adoption of company policies and procedures that regulate the areas that could be exposed to corruption crimes.
+This commitment is outlined in the Code of Ethics and is further strengthened by the adoption of company policies and procedures that regulate the areas that could be exposed to corruption crimes.

-With around 9,000 stores in the world, approximately 80% of which are directly operated, and a growing presence in the e-commerce sphere, Luxottica is aware of just how much its customers value their privacy and is committed to guaranteeing maximum levels of transparency in the way it collects, uses, communicates, transfers and memorizes information relating to them.
+With over 7,100 directly operated stores around the world and a growing presence in the e-commerce sphere, Luxottica is aware of just how much its customers value their privacy.
+The company is committed to guaranteeing maximum levels of transparency in the way it collects, uses, communicates, transfers and retains information relating to them.

 Anti-money laundering prevention

-Luxottica has developed and disseminated at global level a specific policy, the “Anti-money laundering and terrorist financing policy”, which draws inspiration from the FATF (Financial Action Task Force) recommendations and the four EU directives26 issued so far on this topic.
-The aim is to guarantee respect for all laws and regulations, actively prohibiting and preventing any activity that may be considered or which could facilitate money laundering and/or the financing of terrorist or criminal activities.
+In 2017, Luxottica developed and disseminated at global level the “Anti-money laundering and terrorist financing policy”, whose aim is to guarantee respect for all laws and regulations, actively prohibiting and preventing any activity that may be considered or which could facilitate money laundering and/or the financing of terrorist or criminal activities.
 The policy was subsequently reviewed in 2018 to better define the responsibilities surrounding prevention and monitoring activities at a local level.
 Building on the existing policy, the Compliance department organized specific training activities on the content of the policy and provided support for the implementation of the controls established by the document.